Contour drawing: Importance

 Contour drawing is an essential technique in the field of art because it is a strong foundation for any drawing or painting; it can potentially modify a subjects’ form through variation within the lines.
 It is widely accepted among schools, art institutions, and colleges as an effective training aid and discipline for beginner artists.
 In the hands of a talented master, the line that conveys contour can deliver an astonishing amount of visual delight.

 Technique

 In a continuous-line drawing, the artist looks both at the subject and the paper, moving the medium over the paper, and creating a silhouette of the object.
 Like blind contour drawing, contour drawing is an artful experience that relies more on sensation than perception; it's important to be guided by instinct.
-To make a blind contour drawing, an artist does not look at the paper or canvas on which they are working on.
+To make a blind contour drawing, an artist does not look at the paper or canvas on which they are working.
 Another technique similar to contour drawing is outline drawing; a division between form and the space a subject occupies.
 All three types of drawing are considered to be gesture drawings; the practice of drawing a series of bodies in still form.
 An outline drawing does not include the visual amusement of human sight, while a contour drawing contains form, weight, mass, space, and distance.